and1roxx43/Travellers/README.md

 ## Usage

-Create a config.js
+Create a .env

 add the following boiler plate
 ```
-module.exports = {
-    MONGODB: "Your connection string here"
+    MONGODB="Your connection string here"
-    TOKEN_KEY: "You secret here",
+    TOKEN_KEY="You secret here",
-    PORT:"Your port here"
+    PORT="Your port here"
 }
 ```
 Install npm